Lessons from Newtown killings

 "My message to them is 'stand up for your constituents who overwhelmingly support background checks on weapons'.

 "Everyone agrees criminals should not have access to weapons, the mentally ill should not have access to weapons.
-These should not be partisan issues."'Change we need'
+These should not be partisan issues."

 Directly after the tragedy President Obama called for the country to ask some "hard questions", and 33 days after the shooting he came up with a list of specific proposals.